Preshen4/Time_Management_App/README.md

 Version: 2.0.0

 Table of Contents:
- A - How I Implented Feedback
+ A - How I Implented Feedback.
- B - Description
+ B - Description.
- C - How to intall the project
+ C - How to intall the project.
- D - How to use the project
+ D - How to use the project.
- E - Credits
+ E - Credits.
- F - Challenges
+ F - Challenges.
- G - What I would like to Add
+ G - What I would like to Add.
+ H - UML.
+ I - Change Log.

 A) How I Implented Feedback: